-&lt;sup>8 Eskes et al. ([184]) found no difference between autistic children and controls in a Stroop task with concrete and ACs.
-Hobson and Lee ([185]) asked participants to rate pictures and words, then to perform a word-picture matching task.
+&lt;sup>8 Eskes et al. [186] found no difference between autistic children and controls in a Stroop task with concrete and ACs.
+Hobson and Lee [187] asked participants to rate pictures and words, then to perform a word-picture matching task.
 Autistic individuals scored lower than controls on emotion-related items (e.g. horror), but not on social-items (e.g. sharing) and on abstract items.
 While the attempt to distinguish between social concepts, ACs and emotional concepts is highly interesting, the conclusions they draw should be taken with caution since the used ACs used include some superordinate concepts (coniferous), some emotional concepts (horror, surprise, delighted), some social concepts (disagreement, sharing, greeting).
-Further studies found no difference in categorization of basic and superordinate categories, regardless of whether they were represented with pictures or words ([186]).
+Further studies found no difference in categorization of basic and superordinate categorizes, regardless of whether they were represented with pictures or words [188].
 However, the study focuses on abstraction, not on abstractness.
-In categorization of animate and inanimate entities autistic children have a peculiar form of selective attention: they attend to dynamic relations endowed with causal connections (e.g. between legs and walking) but ignore other relations that might be important (e.g., entities with legs also possess eyes, wishes, and are alive) ([187]).
+In categorization of animate and inanimate entities autistic children have a peculiar form of selective attention: they attend to dynamic relations endowed with causal connections (e.g. between legs and walking) but ignore other relations that might be important (e.g., entities with legs also possess eyes, wishes, and are alive) [189].

-between low verbal IQ and lack of social interaction typical of autism in children aged 6-13.
-Recent proposals have emphasized that ASD children often experience abnormalities in hearing; this deficit can impair them in engaging in joint attention and joint action (review: [192]).
+[194]).
 The difficulty of autistic children with ACs could thus be due to their difficulty in exploiting the social and linguistic input.

-In sum: convergent evidence shows that ASD is associated both with difficulties with ACs acquisition, likely due to the necessity to visualize, with difficulties in social and interactive behavior ([193]).
+In sum: convergent evidence shows that ASD is associated both with difficulties with ACs acquisition, likely due to the necessity to visualize, with difficulties in social and interactive behavior [195].
 The deactivation of the Broca area typically associated to ACs processing in autistic individuals suggests a strict linkage between linguistic and social dimension.
-Consistently with our proposal, recent approaches in computational psychiatry interpret ASD as characterized by greater weight assigned to sensory information in updating probabilistic representations of the environment accompanied by the expectation of less changes in action ([194]).
-The social difficulties are interpreted in terms of how the environment is sampled, ascribing a minor role to action: the social-related features of the environment do not activate inferences as they typically do (for a review, see [195]).
-Even if the evidence we reviewed suggest a correlation between social difficulties and difficulties with ACs use, there is some divergent evidence, as that showing that performance of autistic individuals does not differ with basic concepts and more abstract superordinate concepts.
-Furthermore, there is a class of individuals who would seem to be an exception to our generalization: high-functioning individuals with an Autism Spectrum Disorder.
+Consistently with our proposal, recent approaches in computational psychiatry interpret ASD as characterized by greater weight assigned to sensory information in updating probabilistic representations of the environment accompanied by the expectation of less changes in action [196].
+The social difficulties are interpreted in terms of how the environment is sampled, ascribing a minor role to action: the social-related features of the environment do not activate inferences as they typically do (for a review, see [197]).
+Even if the evidence we reviewed suggest a correlation between social difficulties and difficulties with ACs use, there is some divergent evidence, as that showing that performance of autistic individuals who would seem to be an exception to our generalization: high-functioning individuals with an Autism Spectrum Disorder.
 Further research is thus needed, in order to better understand whether studies on autism fully confirm the hypothesis that we propose of a correlation between social behavior difficulties and capacity to use and process ACs.